Cofio17/Cover-Letter/README.md

 I am communicative, persistent, and resourceful.
 I easily and willingly engage in communication with others because I believe that mutual respect and understanding are the foundation for good teamwork, which is essential for successful operations.
 I view any challenges that arise as opportunities to learn.

 Thank you for your attention, and I look forward to the opportunity to discuss in more detail how my skills can contribute to your team.
-Attached you will find my CV.
 I am available for an interview and can be reached via phone or email.

 Kind regards,
 Filip Orčić